 Third generation (SL, 2010—2015)

-In April 2010 Sportage «SL» entered the Asian and European markets, and in August the North American markets as a 2011 model.
-The shape of the body remained unchanged, the external dimensions changed slightly, which became 4445 mm long, 1855 mm wide and 1645 mm high.
-There were three trim levels - base «S», average «SE» and top «SX».
+In April 2010, the Sportage "SL" entered the Asian and European markets, and in August, the North American markets as a 2011 model.
+The body shape remained unchanged, the exterior dimensions changed slightly, becoming 4445 mm long, 1855 mm wide and 1645 mm high.
+There were three trim levels - the base "S", mid-range "SE" and top "SX".
 Assembly facilities were located in South Korea, China, Russia, Slovakia and Malaysia.

-The third generation Sportage received a maximum rating of 5 out of 5 stars from the European commission Euro NCAP.
-See the table for detailed results.
-This car has also been rated «Top Safety Pick» from the Insurance Institute for Highway Safety (IIHS) in the United States, see the list for more detailed estimates:
+The third generation Sportage received the maximum rating of 5 out of 5 stars from the European commission Euro NCAP.
+For detailed results, see the table.
+This car also received a "Top Safety Pick" rating from the Insurance Institute for Highway Safety (IIHS) in the United States, for more detailed ratings, see the list:

 - Frontal tests with partial overlap - Good